Welcome to Year 5

 recognise that some mechanisms, including levers, pulleys and gears, allow a smaller force to have a greater effect.

-On Wednesday afternoons the class will be taken by Mr Kelly and Mrs Hayward for PE and French.
+On Wednesday afternoons the class will be taken by Mr Kelly and Mrs Hayward for PE and RE.
 The first PE session of the week will be on a Wednesday afternoon with Mr Kelly and there will be a second PE session on Friday afternoons taken by myself.
 Please make sure that all PE kit is named and that your child has trainers for outdoor sessions.
-Mrs Hayward will be taking the children for French lessons on Wednesday afternoons following PE.
+Mrs Hayward will be taking the children for RE lessons on Wednesday afternoons following PE.

 Opportunities to write will include: